 Fair Isle is mainly composed of 385-million-year-old sedimentary rocks and, although they are not particularly red on Fair Isle, these rocks are often known as the (Middle) Old Red Sandstone.
-The cliffs provide excellent, but inaccessible outcrops, but the best areas to get hands-on with the rocks are around Buness/the Havens and South Harbour/Skadan.
+The cliffs provide excellent, but inaccessible outcrops, but the best areas to get hands-on with the rocks are around Buness and The Haven and South Harbour/Skadan.
 The commonest rock type is a grey to buff, locally red, sandstone.
 These are locally interbedded with coarser-grained beds (pebbly grit and conglomerate) and finer-grained beds (dolomitic mudstone and siltstone).
 The colour is largely the result of weathering, and rock falls often result in the exposure of fresher, much redder rocks (e.g. at Lericum).

 The sandstones are thought to have been laid down by an eastward-flowing, braided river system which linked alluvial fans to the west and a lake margin to the east.
 The finer-grained rocks, or shales, are believed to be of a lacustrine origin.
 These shales contain rare plant remains and a small number of fish scales and bones.

 Everywhere, the beds are steeply inclined to the ESE; the dip varies from 55° to 75° .
 It is this angle that has led to the profusion of stacks, arches and caves.

 The island is cut by a number of WNW-trending faults, most of which appear to have relatively little throw.
 The fault planes form belts of soft, intensely shattered rock e.g. at Finniequoy and Geo of Wirvie.
 The North and South Havens are thought to delineate the site of another fault, where the weakness has been exploited by the sea.